-Flu vaccinations provide effective protection from the adverse effects of the flu and can help prevent sickness that impacts on your study and work commitments.
+Flu vaccinations provide effective protection from the adverse effects of the flu and can help prevent illness that impacts on your study and work commitments.

-USC offers a limited number of flu vaccinations for USC students and staff each year.
+UniSC offers a limited number of flu vaccinations for UniSC students and staff each year, typically beginning in April.

 Extended family members are not eligible to receive vaccinations.

 Dates and times

 The 2023 UniSC flu vaccination program has now concluded.

 - The influenza (flu) vaccine does not protect against COVID-19

 - Annual vaccination is a safe and effective way to reduce your risk of getting flu.